Checking to see if a fuel injector has failed, and causing your 3.2L equipped Isuzu to misfire or idle rough, isn't a hard test to do.

 Fuel injectors can fail in one of several ways.
 Here are some of the most basic types of fuel injector failures:

-- The fuel injector's internal winding shorts or becomes ‘open’.
+- The fuel injector's internal winding suffers a short-circuit problem or an open-circuit problem.
 This causes the fuel injector to stop injecting fuel.

 - The fuel injector becomes clogged and doesn't spray correctly or not enough fuel.